iotaledger/tips/text/0000-transaction-payload/0000-transaction-payload.md

 # Rationale and alternatives

 Introducing this new transaction structure allows for further extensions in the future, to accommodate new requirements.
 With the support for Ed25519 addresses/signatures, transaction size is drastically reduced and allows for safe re-signing in case funds appear to be deposited onto a previous generated address.
 Due to the switch to a complete binary transaction, size is further reduced, saving network bandwidth and processing time.
-The new structure is backwards compatible with "Kerl" WOTS addresses and so allows both current methods of signing transactions to co-exist.

 Other transaction structures have been considered but they would have misused existing transaction fields to accommodate for new features, instead of putting them into a proper descriptive structure.
 Additionally, those ideas would not have been safe against replay attacks, which deems reusing the old transaction structure, for example for Ed25519 addresses/signatures, as infeasible.